BipLib/bip/README.md

 # PHP Bip Library
 Create Stage Base & Powerful Webhook Telegram Bots With PHP Bip Library.

-Installation (v0.4.0 early access)
+Installation v0.5.x
 ------------
 It is recommended to use [composer](https://getcomposer.org) to install the Bip :